1 9 8 3 (UK) The Black Adder

 Producer John Lloyd and actor Rowan Atkinson had conceived the notion of a period-piece sitcom when they were growing weary of working with contemporary sketch material in Not The Nine O’clock News but The Black Adder, although a fine idea, had more than its share of problems.

-It was an ambitious concept that turned out to be extremely costly – location shooting, locale dressing and set and costume design all pushed the budget up, and made the series difficult and timely to produce.
+It was an ambitious concept that turned out to be extremely costly – location shooting (in and around Alnwick Castle), locale dressing and set and costume design all pushed the budget up, and made the series difficult to produce.

 Although the finished product had obvious potential, the mix wasn’t quite right and, strangely, the extensive location work seemed to work against the whole.

-But, although flawed, the series struck a chord with many younger viewers and won an international Emmy in the popular arts category in 1983, enough (just) to convince the BBC to commission a second series.
+But, although flawed, the series struck a chord with many younger viewers and won an international Emmy in the popular arts category in 1983, enough (just) to convince the BBC to commission a second series – with the stipulation from Michael Grade (then director of programmes as well as controller of BBC1) that episodes must be filmed in the studio in front of an audience.

 Blackadder II moved forward to 1560, and the flawed genes of the Blackadder family have resurfaced in the melting pot of history, giving us another Edmund, the bastard great, great-grandson of the original Black Adder.